Year 2 to Year 3 admission applications

 The Disability Discrimination Act 1995 defines a disabled person as one who has “a physical or mental impairment which has a substantial and long-term adverse effect on a person’s ability to carry out normal day-to-day activities”.

-At present there are no children attending the school matching this definition given in the Disability Discrimination Act (1995) although in the past the school has had to accommodate children in wheelchairs and on crutches.
 The governors always apply their published admissions criteria to applications for admission to the school.
 Application for admission would not be refused on the grounds of disability.

 The school buildings currently facilitate reasonably easy access for the disabled, including ramps and toilet facilities.
 In the event of a specific admission need, the school would take immediate steps to review accessibility to the building and the further facilities.
 Documentation in large print, Braille and recorded media can be provided on request through Local Authority services.
 As part of their planned maintenance programme of the school site, governors give due consideration to the access needs of all children and staff.
 Governors also ensure that all pupils have equal opportunity in curriculum provision and other school activities.